 More information

-Fernando Rial Ponce, Architect.
+Fernando Rial Ponce.
 Born in Santa Cruz de Tenerife in 1977.
-Graduated in Architecture by the ESARQ (Escola Superior d’Arquitectura of the International University of Catalonia), Barcelona, in 2002.
-He has a Master degree in Advanced Design and Digital Architecture (ADDA) by the ELISAVA School of Design and he's currently developing his PhD research in the digital architectural process field.
+He graduated in Architecture from the ESARQ (Escola Superior d’Arquitectura of the International University of Catalonia), Barcelona 2002.
+He has a Master's in Advanced Design and Digital Architecture (ADDA) from the ELISAVA School of Design and is currently developing his PhD research in the digital architectural process field.

-From December 2010 he´s collaborating with FUKSAS Studio in Rome.
+Since December 2010 he´s been collaborating with FUKSAS Studio in Rome.

 Read more